vishwas1997-bit/KotlinPlayGround/README.md

 # KotlinPlayGround

 Data Structure and algo to practice
-Array
-Linked List
-Hash Table
-Stack
-Queue
-Tree
-Graph

 Most Important "chintan" in hindi also allocate some time for this

+Array,Linked List ,Hash Table ,Stack ,Queue ,Tree ,Graph

 1) Sliding Window
 2) Islands (Matrix Traversal)